scottyphillips/echonetlite_homeassistant/README.md

   for devices that deviate from the ECHONET Lite specification
 - **Compound sensor support** — sensors that combine multiple EPCs (e.g. energy readings scaled by a device-reported coefficient)
-- **Active development** — LLM-assisted development workflow enables rapid response to bug reports and new device support

 **This component will set up the climate, fan, sensor, select and switch platforms.**